ericvvf/arc-touch-rspv/README.md

 It contains one Controller (`web/modules/custom/rspv_events/src/Controller/RspvEventsController.php`) that handler the subscription/unsubscription workflow.
 The Controller has the main service (`web/modules/custom/rspv_events/src/RspvCore.php`) injected on it.
 The service takes care of all the logic that exists in the subscription/unsubscription scenario.

-On `web/modules/custom/rspv_events/config/install` you can found all the configuration files that help the module to create the necessary structure on installation.
+On `web/modules/custom/rspv_events/config/install` you can find all the configuration files that help the module to create the necessary structure on installation.

 The module creates the following structure:
   - Event Content Type and its fields.